PrnceTheKiiD/Customer-Risk-Claims-Analysis-for-an-Insurance-Company/README.md

 - Top 5 highest claim amounts
 - Claims per location
 - Claims trend over time
+- What trends do you observe?
+- Which policy type is most risky?
+- Where is fraud most common?
+- Which customers or segments are high-risk?

  The tools used:
 - SQL (Databricks)